Ex-post Stability under Two-Sided Matching: Complexity and Characterization: Introduction

-\paragraph{Results} We show that when either agents have ties in their preferences or items have ties in their priorities, testing ex-post stability is NP-complete.
-In particular, we prove two complexity results: (1) deciding whether a random matching $p$ is ex-post stable is NP-complete, even if one side has strict and the other has dichotomous preferences and (2) deciding whether a random matching $p$ is ex-post stable is NP-complete, even if both sides have dichotomous preferences.
+\textbf{Smart Lotteries in Practice.} The decomposition of random matchings into structured deterministic outcomes has been deployed in real systems.
+In Israel’s resident allocation program, a random priority mechanism is used as a starting point, but is followed by a two-step process: first, the assignment is improved to increase welfare, and then the improved fractional matching is decomposed into deterministic matchings that preserve critical structure—such as ensuring that couples are placed in nearby hospitals~\cite{Bronfman_etal2018}.
+Similar approaches have been proposed for school choice: Ashlagi and Shi~\cite{AshlagiShi2014} suggested smart lotteries that match students from the same neighborhood to the same school to promote community cohesion and reduce transportation costs. \citet{DGHL23} also study decompositions designed to reduce the risk of undesirable matchings in the final lottery draw.
+These real-world applications all rely on the ability to decompose a fractional matching into feasible deterministic matchings that satisfy constraints like proximity, size or stability.

-The results also give an explanation on why a simple and computationally tractable characterization of ex-post stability has eluded researchers. \citet{Woeg03a} writes that ``\textit{the combinatorics of NP-complete problems usually is complicated and rather messy.
-If one proves theorems about properties and the behavior of NP-complete problems, then this usually involves lots of tedious case analysis}.''
+Our work continues this line of research: given a probabilistic assignment—perhaps from the output of some mechanism, or obtained through a welfare-enhancing process—we ask whether it can be implemented via a lottery over weakly stable matchings.
+Our results show that this decomposition problem is NP-hard, even under restricted preference structures such as dichotomous preferences and priorities.
+This hardness result explains why a simple, tractable characterization of ex-post stability has eluded prior work.
+As \citet{Woeg03a} notes, the combinatorics of NP-complete problems are often messy and resist concise characterizations.

-\new{To handle this NP-hard problem, we provide an integer programming formulation, that allows us to find a decomposition of a random matching $p$ with a maximum probability of being weakly stable.}
+\textbf{Our Contributions.} \begin{itemize} \item We formally define the ex-post stability verification problem and prove three main complexity results: \begin{enumerate} \item Deciding whether a given random matching is ex-post stable is NP-complete, even if agents have strict preferences and items have dichotomous priorities. \item The problem remains NP-complete when both sides have dichotomous preferences and priorities. \item It also remains NP-complete when both sides have preferences and priorities of length bounded by three. \end{enumerate}

-We then turn our attention to stronger versions of ex-post stability.
-We show that there is a polynomial time algorithm for testing ex-post strong stability and also find a decomposition into a convex combination of integral strongly stable matchings (if it exists).
-We also prove a similar result for \textit{robust ex-post stability} that is another stability concept.
-Our complexity results are summarized in Table~\ref{table:summary}.
+\item Despite this negative result, we propose a tool for a potential workaround for this complexity barrier: we formulate the decomposition problem as an integer program (IP).
+Integer programs can usually be solved in practice for moderate instance sizes.
+If no decomposition to weakly stable matchings exists, our IP can still compute one that minimizes the probability of selecting an unstable matching.